 Arriving at the Sappraiwan Elephant Sanctuary, we will check into our rooms and have some time to explore the expansive grounds.
 Take a dip in the Sanctuary’s sparkling pool and relax before enjoying dinner.

-Elephants have an incredible sense of smell, so don’t be surprised by any wandering trunks for looking for extra treats in your pockets.
+incredible sense of smell, so don’t be surprised by any wandering trunks for looking for extra treats in your pockets.
 You will be partnered with a mahout, and together, you will walk your elephant into the forest for their morning buffet of leaves, branches, tree bark, roots, and other treats found in their forest home.

-Take the elephants down to the lake to bathe, one of their favorite activities, before leading the herd back for feeding, another favorite activity.
+Take the elephants down to the lake for a soak, one of their favorite activities.
 Slowly the elephants will become more comfortable with you as you become a part of their routine and member of the extended herd.
 You’ll then lead your new “ele-friends” to their stables, where they will rest while their mahouts have lunch.
-After lunch take the elephants to their training center and learn about the “target training” method used by the Sappraiwan Sanctuary.
-This new method uses positive reinforcement (lots of fresh squash and sugarcane) to teach the elephants commands.
-Though slower than traditional training techniques, this method is more humane than traditional practices and is being developed by the Center as a means of improving elephant care across SE Asia.
+After lunch take the elephants to their training center and learn about the “target training” method used by Sappraiwan Elephant Sanctuary.
+This new method uses positive reinforcement, in the form of sweet fruits, to teach the elephants to present different parts of their body for inspection.
+Should an elephant ever require medical care, training the elephants using positive reinforcement will make examination and treatment safe and stress-free for everyone involved.

 Today you will go on an excursion through the countryside to Pha Tat Pa Son Kaew Temple.
 The unique architecture and stunning views from this temple have made it a destination for people across Thailand.
 At the temple you will learn about the important role Buddhism plays in Thai culture, and you can even make an offering to the Buddha yourself.
 Explore the nearby forest on a short hike (if weather/conditions allow) and then make your way back through the verdant countryside to Sappraiwan.
 Upon your return, gather as a group for a discussion of the future that Asian elephants face in Thailand, and what you can actively do to sustain their numbers and ensure the survival of this majestic species.
 Then, watch a movie about elephant conservation that will help put everything that you have been doing into perspective.